ramachandran-lab/ML-MAGES/README.md

 ----
 ## Citation

-[1] Liu X, Crawford L, Ramachandran S. ML-MAGES: Machine learning approaches for multivariate genetic association analyses with genes and effect size shrinkage. (accepted at RECOMB 2025)
+[1] Liu X, Crawford L, Ramachandran S. ML-MAGES: Machine learning approaches for multivariate genetic association analyses with genes and effect size shrinkage. (accepted at RECOMB 2025) [[link to preprint](https://doi.org/10.1101/2025.02.11.637655)]

 For questions and comments, please contact the author at *xiran_liu1 at brown dot edu*.